MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-0-Commission-Organization/subpart-C-General-Information/subjectgroup-ECFR6eb707181ed88ec-Public-Information-Inspection-Records/section-0.457.md

 (iv) Programming contracts between programmers and multichannel video programming distributors.

-(v) The rates, terms and conditions in any agreement between a U.S. carrier and a foreign carrier that govern the settlement of U.S.-international traffic, including the method for allocating return traffic, except as otherwise specified by the Commission by order or by the International Bureau under delegated authority. *See, e.g., International Settlements Policy Reform,* IB Docket Nos.
+(v) The rates, terms and conditions in any agreement between a U.S. carrier and a foreign carrier that govern the settlement of U.S.-international traffic, including the method for allocating return traffic, except as otherwise specified by the Commission by order or by the Office of International Affairs under delegated authority. *See, e.g., International Settlements Policy Reform,* IB Docket Nos.
 11-80, 05-254, 09-10, RM-11322, Report and Order, FCC 12-145 (rel.
 Nov.
 29, 2012).

 (vi) Outage reports filed under part 4 of this chapter.